Flexible Solutions

 Picture9-introCD

-With a two dimensional CAD file (.dxf format is best), we can import the file to a computer program and are able to cut parts the same day with Lasers, Water-Jet, and Plotter Cutting Systems.
-With these methods, we avoid tooling costs and are able to move very quickly.
-If materials are stocked and readily available at Marian, we can ship a few prototypes the next day.
+Using one of these methods, we avoid tooling costs and are able to move very quickly.
+If materials are stocked and readily available, we can ship an initial small order of prototypes the next day.
 Keep in mind, we stock thousands of thin, flexible materials at our facilities.

-The decision to use Laser, Water-jet, or the Plotter depends on the following factors:
+The decision to use laser, waterjet, or the plotter depends on the following:

 - the material